dib-lab/2021-paper-ibd/manuscript.md

 <!-- Currently this is word vomit, but it's the concepts that I want to convey -->
 Given these features of the IBD gut microbiome, strain-resolved analysis may improve insights into the dynamics of these communities.
 The two biggest obstacles to strain-level analysis of short read data are data getting thrown away, either because it's not in reference databases or because it doesn't assemble or bin, and resolving genomes from communities with mixed populations of closely related but distinct genomes.
-While long reads have made strides toward resolving the latter issue (CITE: Bickhart), in habitats like the gut where communities are dominated by single strains of microbes [@doi:10.1038/nature11711], the largest barrier to strain-level analysis is using all of the data.
+While long reads have made strides toward resolving the latter issue [@doi:10.1038/s41587-021-01130-z], in habitats like the gut where communities are dominated by single strains of microbes [@doi:10.1038/nature11711], the largest barrier to strain-level analysis is using all of the data.
 Here, we combine k-mer-based analysis with assembly graphs to not throw away the data.

 K-mers, words of length *k* in nucleotide sequences, have previously been used for annotation-free characterization of sequencing data [@doi:10.1073/pnas.1305559110; @doi:10.1186/s12859-015-0875-7; @doi:10.1016/j.isci.2019.07.032].